JoseAntonio260813/curso-programaci-n/src/readme.md

 looks pretty real.”
 As Cicero would put it, “Um, not so fast.”
-The placeholder text, beginning with the line “Lorem ipsum dolor sit amet, consectetur adipiscing elit”, looks like latin because in its youth, centuries ago, it was Latin. elpepeelpepeelpepeelpepeelpepeelpepeelpepeelpepeelpepeelpepe
+The placeholder text, beginning with the line “Lorem ipsum dolor sit amet, consectetur adipiscing elit”, looks like latin because in its youth, centuries ago, it was Latin.